Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Square: 1287.36 km 2

-Rome is the capital of Italy and the region of Lazio, the largest in the country and one of the most visited cities in the world.
+Rome is the capital of Italy and the Lazio region, the largest in the country and one of the most visited cities in the world.
 The city stands on 12 hills, and its center - the old city - on seven hills.
 The Tiber River flows through the city from north to south.
-For hundreds of years, Rome was a small settlement in the center of the Italian peninsula.
-However, the favorable location and aggressive policy, together with a number of innovations in military affairs, gradually brought him to a leading position, first in the region, and then in the region.
-The Roman state reached its heyday under the emperor Hadrian in the 2nd century AD. e., when military and economic power was combined with peace within the empire.
+For hundreds of years, Rome was a small settlement in the center of the Apennine Peninsula.
+However, its advantageous location and aggressive policy, together with a number of innovations in military affairs, gradually brought it to a leading position, first in the region, and then in the region.
+The Roman state reached its peak under Emperor Hadrian in the 2nd century AD. e., when military and economic power was combined with peace within the empire.
 The population of Rome exceeded 1 million people.

-Rome is a unique city, within its boundaries there is a whole independent state - the Vatican.
-It is the main center of Catholicism with an abundance of Catholic churches, created by the best Italian architects and decorated with the works of great Italian artists and sculptors.
-Masterpieces of Italian painting and sculpture are collected in the Vatican, Capitoline Museums, in the Borghese Gallery, Lateran.
-Many archaeological finds are presented in the Roman National Museum, the Museum of the Villa Giulia.
-Works of art of the XX century. collected at the National Gallery of Modern Art and the National Printing Office.
+Rome is a unique city; within its borders there is an entire independent state - the Vatican.
+It is the main center of Catholicism with an abundance of Catholic churches created by the best Italian architects and decorated with the works of great Italian painters and sculptors.
+Masterpieces of Italian painting and sculpture are collected in the Vatican and Capitoline Museums, in the Borghese Gallery, and Lateran.
+Many archaeological finds are presented in the National Museum of Rome, the Villa Giulia Museum.
+Works of art of the 20th century. collected in the National Gallery of Modern Art and the National Printmaking Cabinet.

-Today, being a symbol of the ancient empire and the modern Republic of Italy, Rome combines the grandeur of the past millennia and the romance of modern times.
-This is a city of chic restaurants in spacious squares and shady summer cafes in the cramped, narrow streets of the old quarters.
+Today, as a symbol of the ancient empire and the modern republic of Italy, Rome combines the grandeur of past millennia and the romance of modern times.
+This is a city of chic restaurants in spacious squares and shady summer cafes in the cramped, narrow streets of old quarters.

 All cities and resorts in Italy for travel.
-List of the most famous regions, regions, cities and resorts in Italy: population, codes, distances, the best descriptions and reviews of tourists.
+List of the most famous regions, regions, cities and resorts in Italy: population, codes, distances, best descriptions and reviews from tourists.

 • Tours for May to Italy